TechyCloud/terraform-vpc/README.md

 ## Usage
 You can download terraform code [here](https://github.com/TechyCloud/terraform-vpc/archive/main.zip) to setup the VPC with public & private subnets.

 Once downloaded you can update the below vaiables in main.tf file.
+If you want to add more then two subnets either public or private subnets you can add subnet CIDR range in like below on respective variables.

+> public_subnets_cidr = ["10.20.1.0/24", "10.20.2.0/24", "10.20.3.0/24"]

 ```
 VPC_Name =  "Test-VPC"